The Synergy Approach in Homoeopathic Practice

 • Sudden fits of passion.

-So we see a lot of hopelessness and depression in Stannum, and when these symptoms plus the system themes come together with the genius of the remedy, then there is a clap.
+So we see a lot of hopelessness and depression in Stannum compounds, and when these symptoms plus the system themes come together with the genius of the remedy, then there is a clap.

 If the patient says, “If I have climbed a staircase I feel as if I have run a marathon, that kind of exhaustion and weakness I feel in my legs”, that is the sensation.

 This weakness is nervous weakness, therefore any anxiety makes it worse.
-And you also know the main symptoms of Stannum, “PAINS INCREASE GRADUALLY AND GRADUALLY SUBSIDE” (Boger).
+And you also know the main symptoms of Stannum compounds, “PAINS INCREASE GRADUALLY AND GRADUALLY SUBSIDE” (Boger).

 With all of this he says the only past complaint which he had was abdominal pain for five years.
-On examining this area we see that Stannum has the symptoms:
+On examining this area we see that Stannum compounds have the symptoms:

 Fatigue, Weakness, Tiredness, Falling, Nervous, weakness.